 This program introduces some of the most important events in Japanese history, from Jomon prehistory up to Japan's emergence in 1869 as a modernizing nation on the world stage, before extending into the Meiji period and the seeds of Japan's defeat in World War II.

-The remaining two weeks of the program take students to 9 cities in 14 days, with each visit themed around a particular historical time period, moving forward in history as they traverse the country.
+The remaining two weeks of the program takes students to 8 cities in 14 days, with each visit themed around a particular historical time period, moving forward in history as they traverse the country.

 During the traveling portion of the program, students take part in on-site discussions and exercise based on the particular historical significance of the various sites.
 The program instructor supplies the background to a specific event and students take on the roles of key players, deciding how they could respond to their situation.

 After the discussion, students and faculty tour the site then move on to their next destination.
-Travel time, often including significant walking distances, as well as meals together with classmates, faculty, and TAs offers additional time for follow-up and digging deeper on topics of interest.
+Travel time, often including significant walking distances, as well as meals together with classmates, faculty, and teaching assistant (TA) offers additional time for follow-up and digging deeper on topics of interest.

 Participants stay in hotels in each of the cities and evenings are an opportunity to complete daily journaling assignments, rest from the day's exertions, or, for the adventurous, to get out to see more of their city of the day!

-Once Upon a Time is an active course, with some days including up to 20 km of walking!
+Once Upon a Time is an active course, with some days including more than 10 km of walking!

 The program is taught entirely in English and there is no Japanese language requirement to participate.